Seven Faces of Kundry

 who was the heroine of a different tale entirely.
 It is possible that one of the reasons for Wagner's failure to make progress with Die

-particular, the idea that Kundry is in some sense reborn, that she carries a burden of sins
+In particular, the idea that Kundry is in some sense reborn, that she carries a burden of

-committed in a past life, and the motif of mocking laughter that is, in Parsifal, an expression of Schadenfreude, the exact
+sins committed in a past life, and the motif of mocking laughter that is, in Parsifal, an expression of Schadenfreude, the

-his cousin only once; in Wolfram's poem the future hero encounters Sigune several times during the story at what
+meets his cousin only once; in Wolfram's poem the future hero encounters Sigune several times during the story

 © Derrick Everett 1996-2018.
 This page last updated (table width controlled by ID's) --- Sun 15 Apr 2018 22:35:00 ---